 And as you continue on the plateau, you’ll come across many giant oak trees that are part of the Breite Oak Tree Reserve.
 Continue hiking until you reach blue pin #6.
 To get back to Sighisoara, backtrack the entire way.

-Best things to do in Sighisoara in one day
+Best Things to Do in Sighisoara in One Day

 - See the displays at Muzeul De Istorie Sighișoara (History Museum)